witoong623/Celebrity-Recognition/README.md

 After this, you will have face embedding ready to be used for building face embedding vector DB.

 ## Evaluate celebrity recognition performance
-Run the following command to see recognition system performance with test with testing dataset.
+Run the following command to see recognition system performance test with testing dataset.
 ```
 python face_identity/evaluate.py
 ```